Bertoid1311/B7094/B704SourceReadMe.txt

 You have to do this components installation for **both** the 32-bit and 64-bit versions of the IDE, if you've got them both installed.

+To confirm that the package installation was successful in an IDE, go to 'Package->Install/Uninstall Packages' and make sure that "B709Cmps_package 0.0" is listed in the left pane of the screen, at the top of the "Install" list, with the "Uninstall selection" button below it.
+(They should have labelled the list "Installed", not "Install"!)

 BUILDING B7094

 Start the IDE (the 32-bit Lazarus if you're building B7094.32.exe; the 64-bit Lazarus if you're building B7094.64.exe).
-Once again, dismiss the skeleton project by clicking File->Close All.
+Once again, dismiss the skeleton project by clicking 'File->Close All'.
 Then click Project->Open Project ..., navigate to the B7094 source-code directory, and select the project file B7094.lpi.
 Answer the query window "Save changes to project project1?" by clicking the No button.
 You can also now close the "Package B709Cmps_package V0.0" window.

 The B709Main.pas unit will be displayed in the Source Editor window.
 If it isn't, or to see the main form (or any other form) and its components, type Shift-F12 to bring up the View Project Forms